kapolos/ember-glimmer-react-motion-demo8-remake/README.md

 ## Remarks

-I think the movement is jsut a bit less smooth that the react implementation - let me know your thought and how to possibly improve that.
+I think the movement is just a bit less smooth that the react implementation - let me know your thought and how to possibly improve that.

 ## Credits